 FORMER Socceroo and A-League striker, Archie Thompson, continued to support the work of the Trust.
-Thompson, who grew up on the Border and still had family living in Ambassador for such an important
+Thompson, who grew up on the Border and still had family living in Wodonga, said he was proud to be an Ambassador for such an important cause.